Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module5.md

 ### Task 1: Connect Azure DevOps Environment to Microsoft Defender for Cloud

-1. Sign in to the Azure portal, using the below credentials
+1. Sign in to the Azure portal, using the below credentials.

    - **Email/Username:** <inject key="AzureAdUserEmail"></inject>

    - **Password:** <inject key="AzureAdUserPassword"></inject>

-1. Search and select **Microsoft Defender for Cloud** from the portal
+1. Search and select **Microsoft Defender for Cloud** from the portal.

     ![alert_detected](media/mls2.png)